-Analysts say elections over the course of the year in France, the Netherlands and Germany are likely to create political tensions in the European Union and support gold.
+Analysts said elections over the course of the year in France, the Netherlands and Germany are likely to create political tensions in the European Union and support gold.

 "The uncertainty surrounding Brexit could lead to further demand for gold from retail investors in the UK," Quantitative Commodity Research analyst Peter Fertig said.

-Palladium touched a five-week high of $768.1 on Monday.
-Investors expect the industrial precious metal will benefit if tax cuts and higher government spending in the major car markets of China and the United States boost auto sales.
+Investors expect palladium, an industrial precious metal, will benefit if tax cuts and higher government spending in the major car markets of China and the United States boost auto sales.

 "While the medium to longer-term demand backdrop remains compelling given its dominant usage in catalysts of gasoline fuelled cars, we still expect a short-term dent," Julius Baer analysts said in a note.

-Palladium has a close relationship with vehicle sales, which were strong last year.
+Palladium prices are closely linked to vehicle sales, which were strong last year.

 "Sales in China were fuelled by a tax cut, prompting consumers to pull forward purchases.
 The tax cut was halved at the beginning of this year and should result in lower sales over the course of the coming months."

-(Additional reporting by Swati Verma and Nallur Sethuraman in Bengaluru; Editing by Alexandra Hudson and Jane Merriman)
+(Additional reporting by Swati Verma and Nallur Sethuraman in Bengaluru; Editing by Jane Merriman and Meredith Mazzilli)